ForrestWeiswolf/jsxgen/README.md

 export default Foo
 ```

-But can handle situations as particular as `Bar -rs --methods componentDidUpdate handleClick`:
+But can handle situations as particular as `mkjsx Bar -rs --methods componentDidUpdate handleClick`:

 ```javascript
 import React, { Component } from 'react'